-Tina Lenz is a Design Anthropologist living and working in the Netherland.
+Tina Lenz is a Design Anthropologist living and working in the Netherlands.

 Design anthropology is an approach that explores global forces and enables forms of participatory engagement.
-In this emerging field of artistic and human centered inquiry Tina Lenz creates zones of improvisation and invites people into a design process.
-Existing conditions, places and rituals are collectively mapped, visualized and reimagined to discover possible alternative futures.
+In this emerging field of artistic and human-centered inquiry, Tina Lenz creates zones of improvisation and invites people into a design process.
+Existing conditions, places, and rituals are collectively mapped, visualized, and reimagined to discover possible alternative futures.
 Tina is a German design researcher based in Amsterdam.
-In 1996 she graduated BFA in Graphic Design from Academy of Fine Art & Design St.Joost, Breda and completed in 1999 her MFA Design at Sandberg Institute, Amsterdam.
+In 1996 she graduated BFA in Graphic Design from the Academy of Fine Art & Design at St.Joost, Breda, and completed 1999 her MFA in Design at Sandberg Institute, Amsterdam.
 In 2009 she participated in a Premaster Anthropology at Free University Amsterdam, followed by an Erasmus exchange at university KU Leuven, Belgium.
-She has recently completed a Master Education in Arts from Amsterdam University of Arts.
+She has recently completed a Master’s in Education in Arts from Amsterdam University of Arts.

-Guest lecturer at Utrecht School of the Arts, ArtEZ University of the Arts Zwolle & Arnhem and lecturer Cultural Diversity at Willem de Kooning Academy Social Practice, Rotterdam.
-Teaching generative methods, Sensitive Participatory Fieldwork, Design Anthropology, Participatory Action Research [PAR], Cultural Probes, Photo-voices, Graphic-voices with focus on sense of belonging, Cross Cultural Kids, intersectionality, healing rituals, reciprocity.
+Guest lecturer at Utrecht School of the Arts, ArtEZ University of the Arts Zwolle & Arnhem, and lecturer of Cultural Diversity at Willem de Kooning Academy Social Practice, Rotterdam.
+Teaching generative methods, Sensitive Participatory Fieldwork, Design Anthropology, Participatory Action Research [PAR], Cultural Probes, Photo-voices, Graphic-voices with a focus on the sense of belonging, Cross-Cultural Kids, intersectionality, healing rituals, reciprocity.

 Her latest book Almanak voor Radicale Verbeelding – Almanac for Radical Imagination (2022) which is an exploration of social art practices is available for purchase at the Framer Framed bookshop.